 So you’ve put everything you can towards paying off the mortgage sooner yeah?
-Still not quite at the 70% mark that I encourage you to aim for though?
+Still not quite at the 70% mark that I encourage you to aim for in How Much Extra Should I Pay On My Mortgage?
 Well hopefully this post will shed some light on how to cut the fat in your budget, whilst leaving your lifestyle just as good as before.
 For instance, should you REALLY cut back on that coffee habit?

 Once you’re putting everything towards your mortgage and have made this a strong habit (which should take a good 2+ months according to psychological tests), the next stage is to begin cutting down your expenses and diverting THAT money towards the mortgage as well.